Academic Catalog

 PDPT 60700 Pathokinesiology (NLA)

 This course presents specific pathological conditions (primarily organized according to anatomical regions) that result in disorders of posture, movement and locomotion.
 The presentation and analyses of these pathological conditions include neurological, neuromotor, and musculoskeletal aspects with respect to the causes of dysfunction.
 Laboratory exercises require the student to use movement analysis equipment to demonstrate pathomechanics and abnormal movement patterns.
 The course builds upon the foundations of movement analysis examined during Applied Biomechanics PTBS-50400.
-Prerequisites: Completion of BS in Clinical Health Studies.
+Completion of BS in Clinical Health Studies required.
 (F,Y)

 3 Credits